Stephen Paddock: What we know about Las Vegas shooting suspect

 Police initially sought a woman believed to be Paddock's roommate, Marilou Danley, as "person of interest."
 Detectives later made contact with her, and "do not believe she is involved with the shooting on the strip."

+Paddock was carrying some of Danley's identification when he was found dead in the hotel room, Lombard said.

-The pair lived in a retirement community in Mesquite, about an hour northeast of Las Vegas.
+The pair lived in a retirement community in Mesquite, about an hour northeast of Las Vegas, and Danley was Paddock's girlfriend, Eric told The Daily Mail.

-Paddock apparently was the manager of the apartment complex -- which was set to be searched early Monday morning -- FOX 5 News reported.
+Paddock apparently was the manager of the apartment complex -- which was being searched by police early Monday morning -- FOX 5 News reported.

 "He was just a guy," Eric Paddock told The Daily Mail.
 "Something happened, he snapped or something, he was just a guy."